 In concert with our release of custom data sources and our redesign, a new version of the Appbot API has been released.
 The use of this version, v2, is mandatory for new users.
 For existing users, the v1 API has now been depreciated, and users must migrate to the v2 API by 1 November 2018.

-The one exception is the Custom Topics API, it has changed as follows;
+The exception is the Custom Topics API.
+The URL for Custom Topics has changed as follows;

 - List Custom Topics: https://api.appbot.co/api/v1/apps/:app_id/review_filters changed to https://api.appbot.co/api/v2/apps/:app_id/custom_topics